-Mr. Abel indicates that he reviewed records available to SED, but does not specify what records he reviewed.
-SoCalGas has given SED more than 500,000 pages of records in response to data requests.
-It seems unlikely that Mr. Abel had time to read all of those.
+Mr. Abel indicates that he reviewed records available to SED, but does not specify what records he reviewed.72 SoCalGas has given SED more than 500,000 pages of

+20 records in response to data requests.
+It seems unlikely that Mr. Abel had time to read all

+21 of those.

-Mr. Abel states that the release occurred as a direct and natural result of the well kill attempt implemented by the well control company.
-Instead of complicating this issue with confusing and sometimes contradictory facts that seem to indicate a cover-
+22 Mr. Abel states that the release occurred as a direct and natural result of the well

+- kill attempt implemented by the well control company.^{$\frac{73}{2}$} Instead of complicating this - 24 issue with confusing and sometimes contradictory facts that seem to indicate a cover-

-&lt;sup>70 Exhibit 8 SoCalGas Response to SED Data Request 124, Question 1, pdf p.
+70 Exhibit 8 SoCalGas Response to SED Data Request 124, Question 1, pdf p.
 3 of 3.

-&lt;sup>71 Exhibit 7 SoCalGas Response to SED Data Request 120, Questions 1 and 2.
+71 Exhibit 7 SoCalGas Response to SED Data Request 120, Questions 1 and 2.

-&lt;sup>72 SoCalGas Supplemental Rebuttal Testimony, Chapter 2, p.1, 1.12-15.
+72 SoCalGas Supplemental Rebuttal Testimony, Chapter 2, p.1, 1.12-15.

-SoCalGas Supplemental Rebuttal Testimony, Chapter 2, p.1, 1.15-16, p.2, 1.1-3 and p.
+73 SoCalGas Supplemental Rebuttal Testimony, Chapter 2, p.1, 1.15-16, p.2, 1.1-3 and p.
 2, 1-10-17.

-up, SoCalGas' expert, Mr. Abel, could have provided a plausible engineering explanation for what Mr. La Fevers saw and reported on November 13, 201, based on facts about the well kill at SS-25.
+up,74 SoCalGas' expert, Mr. Abel, could have provided a plausible engineering explanation for what Mr. La Fevers saw and reported on November 13, 201, based on facts about the well kill at SS-25.

-After further review of data response records and in light of a publicly available technical report that I recently found among Blade documents provided to me, and written by Lawrence Berkley National Labs engineers who were present during SS-25 well kill attempts, I believe the geyser-like release of oil (including mud and gas) from SS-25 during the well kill was a unique event specific to that well, not a direct and natural result of the well kill attempts as stated by Mr. Abel.
+After further review of data response records75 and in light of a publicly available technical report that I recently found among Blade documents provided to me, and written by Lawrence Berkley National Labs engineers who were present during SS-25 well kill attempts,76 I believe the geyser-like release of oil (including mud and gas) from SS-25 during the well kill was a unique event specific to that well, not a direct and natural result of the well kill attempts as stated by Mr. Abel.

-Mr. Abel was not present at the well site on November 13, $2015.^{77}$ So, he cannot 10 speak to what exactly happened on that day any more than I can.
-What we do know is 11 that the DOGGR representative wrote "a blowout vent opened 20 (ft) from the wellbore 12 and began shooting debris 75 (ft) into the air."
-And we know that Mr. La Fevers 13 described the event by stating "oil was extracted and was vented into the atmosphere.
-14 There is an oily mist that may potentially be moving into the Porter Ranch area."
-He 15 was not describing fluids released to the surface or mud brine flowing around the well 16 head.80 17
+10 Mr. Abel was not present at the well site on November 13, 2015.77 So, he cannot speak to what exactly happened on that day any more than I can.
+What we do know is and began shooting debris 75 (ft) into the air."^{$\frac{78}{2}$} And we know that Mr. La Fevers